ibexa/documentation-developer/docs/search/criteria_reference/sibling_criterion.md

 $query->query = new Criterion\Sibling(59, 2);
 ```

-You can also use the named constructor `Criterion\Sibling::fromLocation`
-and provide it with the Location object:
+You can also use the named constructor `Criterion\Sibling::fromLocation` and provide it with the location object:

 ``` php
 $location = $locationService->loadLocation(59);